Hong Kong’s Best Al Fresco Restaurants and Bars

 Book: 2179 5779 (Mid-levels)

-Why not forego the weekend hike up the Peak and instead treat yourself to a lazy lunch from their international menu, surrounded by the trees, or a cold one as you overlook the South China Sea.
+Why not forego the weekend hike up the Peak and instead treat yourself to a lazy lunch from the Peak Lookout’s international menu, or a cold beer as you overlook the South China Sea from their terrace.
 Welcoming to families and an all-around laid back environment.

 Where: 121 Peak Road, The Peak